-- A. A Novice Non-pro must have a Non-pro card and meet all Non-pro requirements.
-To be eligible for Novice Non-pro status in any class, the applicant must have earned less than 20 points in that class in the ApHC and/or any other breed organization as of January 1 of current year in Youth, Novice Youth, Non-pro, 35 & Over Non-pro, Masters Non-pro and Novice Non-pro classes.
-Points earned in Youth Leadline, Youth Walk-Trot, Non-Pro Walk/ Trot, Youth and Non-pro Halter do not count in determining Novice Non-pro eligibility.
-Former professionals reclassified as Non-pros are not eligible for Novice classes. - Beginning January 1, 1996, when a Novice Non-pro wins an ApHC National or World class title or reserve title or a class title or reserve title in any other equine breed association or horse show association, they will no longer be eligible for Novice Non-pro in that class at the end of that calendar year (excluding halter and hunter in hand classes). - 2.
+A Novice Non-pro must have a Non-pro card and meet all Non-pro requirements.
+To be eligible for Novice Non-pro status in any class, the applicant must have earned less than 30 points in that class in the ApHC and/or any other breed organization as of January 1 of current year in Youth, Novice Youth, Non-pro, 35 & Over Non-pro, Masters Non-pro and Novice Non-pro classes.
+Points earned in Youth Leadline, Youth Walk-Trot, Non-Pro Walk/Trot, Youth and Non-pro Halter do not count in determining Novice Non-pro eligibility.
+Former professionals reclassified as Non-pros are not eligible for Novice classes.

+- 1. Beginning January 1 st, 1996, when a novice non-pro wins an ApHC National or World class title or reserve title or a class title or a reserve title in any other equine breed association or horse show association, they will no longer be eligible for novice non-pro in that class at the end of that calendar year (excluding halter and hunter in hand classes), provided there were at least 3 entries in that class.
+For classes without at least 3 entries, the novice non-pro retains novice eligibility, even if the class was a non-pro, 35 & over, or masters non-pro class. - 2.
 Novice points will be accrued to the non-pro's novice record regardless of whether or not the non-pro is eligible to earn points as determined by their relationship to the owner of the horse.
-Once the 20-point total is reached, the non-pro will no longer be able to show in that novice class at the end of the calendar year.
+Once the 30-point total is reached, the non-pro will no longer be able to show in that novice class at the end of the calendar year.
 However, these points will not count toward year-end high-point awards or accumulative lifetime awards for the horse or exhibitor. - B. Novice classes will be judged in accordance with ApHC rules.
 For each Novice Non-pro class held at a show, the corresponding Non-pro class must also be offered. - C. No prize money or payback will be awarded in novice classes.
 Points earned in the novice program may not be used toward any other awards; i.e., open, non-pro, year-end, or high point awards. - D. There is a novice class for each corresponding non-pro class (except halter) however, awards will only be given to novice year-end high point class winners in western pleasure, showmanship, trail, hunter under saddle, western horsemanship and hunt seat equitation.
 All other class winners will receive certificates provided that they have accumulated at least 5 points. - E. Points are accumulated on the individual exhibitor.
-Novice non-pros may concurrently enter any other non-pro, 35 & over non-pro or masters nonpro classes. - F. To be eligible to compete in any novice non-pro class, the non-pro must meet eligibility requirements as contained in Rule 906.
+Novice non-pros may concurrently enter any other non-pro, 35 & over non-pro or masters non-pro classes. - F. To be eligible to compete in any novice non-pro class, the non-pro must meet eligibility requirements as contained in Rule 906.